RSCW Misconduct Policy

-Any UNC employee, student or agent of the University who engages in an act or acts of Research Misconduct while engaged in University Sponsored Research shall be subject to discipline in accordance with University Regulations 3-8-106.
-Allegations of Research Misconduct will be reported to the Research Integrity Officer (RIO) by any institutional member with knowledge of observed, suspected, or apparent violation(s) including, without limitation, the RIO.
-Upon receiving an allegation of Research Misconduct, the RIO will immediately assess the allegation to determine whether it is sufficiently credible and specific so that potential evidence of Research Misconduct may be identified.
+Any individual who engages in an act or acts of RSCW Misconduct while engaged in University Sponsored Research shall be subject to discipline in accordance with University Regulations 3-8-102.
+Allegations of Research Misconduct will be reported to the Research Integrity Officer (RIO) by any individual with knowledge of observed, suspected, or apparent violation(s) of UR 3-8-102.
+Upon receiving an allegation of RSCW Misconduct, the RIO will assess the allegation to determine whether it is sufficiently credible and specific so that potential evidence of Research Misconduct may be identified.
 An inquiry must be conducted if these criteria are met.

 What is Research Misconduct?